sidoh/epaper_templates/README.md

 ## Regions

-A region is the generic term used for the types of things that can be displayed.
-These include text, images, and various types of shapes.
+A region defines a displayable unit.
+It can be text, an image, or various types of shapes.

 ## Templates

-Templates define the layout of your screen.
-A template consists of region definitions.
+Templates define the layout of your display, and consists of an arbitrary number of regions.
 Templates are made dynamic by binding variables to regions.
 You can, for example, define a text region that updates with a variable.

-Templates are simply a JSON file with a particular schema (available as a [JSON schema here](./template.schema.json)).
+Templates are just JSON files ([schema is available here](./template.schema.json)).
 While you can generate these by hand, it's much easier to use the bundled web editor.

 ## Formatters

-Sometimes you'll want to pre-process a variable's value before used in a region.
+Formatters allow you to process the value of a variable within a region.
 For example, if the variable `outside_temperature` corresponds to a thermometer reading, its value might contain more precision than you care about (e.g., `72.013045`).
 Here, you could use the `round` formatter to trim off excess digits.

 You can either define a formatter inline with a variable, or you can create a reusable formatter and attach a reference to it from a variable (this is useful when you have many regions that need to use the same formatter).

 ## Bitmaps

-This one's pretty obvious.
-We can upload images to display on the screen.
-Images use a very raw format -- a bitfield.
-Each pixel is represented as a bit in the file, and are rows ordered left-to-right, columns top-to-bottom.
-A `0b1` means the bit should be on (i.e., the pixel is black).
+Bitmaps are displayable images in a very raw format.
+Each pixel is represented as a bit in the file; rows ordered left-to-right, columns top-to-bottom.
+A `1` means the bit should be on (i.e., the pixel is black).

 The bundled web UI comes with a tool to convert any browser-displayable image to this format, as well as a pixel editor to create your own or tweak ones you've already uploaded.

 # Integrations

-With the single exception of the timestamp, this project is entirely push-based.
+With the single exception of the timestamp, this variable updates are entirely push-based.
 In order to make a dynamic display, you'll need to push variable updates using one of the following mechanisms:

 ## REST API